ibm-cloud-docs/dl/order-connect.md

 {: help}
 {: support}

-IBM Cloud highly recommends that a second, diverse direct link be established to prevent outages, whether unplanned, or planned due to maintenance.
-For more information, see [Models for diversity and redundancy](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
-{: important}

 23 September 2020: Direct Link Connect is a limited availability offering.
 If you participated in the beta release, you must migrate to a standard paid plan to continue using instances that you created during the beta.
 Any instances that continue to use the beta plan for this service beyond the 30 days notice of general availability are subject to deletion.
 For more information, see [Migrating Direct Link Connect gateways](/docs/dl?topic=dl-migration).
 {: preview}

-## Planning consideration
+## Planning considerations
 {: #before-you-begin-connect}

+* IBM Cloud highly recommends that a second, diverse direct link be established to prevent outages, whether unplanned, or planned due to maintenance.
+For more information, see [Models for diversity and redundancy](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).

-All subnets of the VPC or classic network will be connected to the direct link.
+* All subnets of the VPC or classic network will be connected to the direct link.
 When creating VPCs, make sure to create the VPCs with non-overlapping prefixes and unique subnets.
 To ensure successful connectivity with the classic infrastructure, do not use IP addresses for your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.

 ## Ordering instructions
 {: #instructions-connect}